 Mike Daisey responded in two blog posts:

-For a great overview of the controversy, see Ethan Zukerman’s The Passion of Mike Daisey: Journalism, Storytelling and the Ethics of Attention:
+For an overview of the controversy, see Ethan Zukerman’s The Passion of Mike Daisey: Journalism, Storytelling and the Ethics of Attention:

 For a critical assessment of the controversy, read Playing the Pain Card: The Retraction of Ira Glass